realworldocaml/book/book/imperative-programming/README.md

 This `mli` also includes a collection of helper functions whose purpose and behavior should be largely inferrable from their names and type signatures.
-The `create` function is notable because it takes two important arguments: a hash-function `hash`, for converting values of the key type to integers; and an equality-testing function, `equal`.
+Note that the `create` function takes as its arguments functions for hashing keys and testing them for equality.

-Another interesting aspect of the interface is that a number of the functions, like `add` and `iter`, return `unit`.
+A notable aspect of the interface is that some of the functions, like `add` and `iter`, return `unit`.
 That's because the goal of these functions is to modify the data structure, rather than to compute a value.
 This kind of signature shows up a lot when programming imperatively.

 We'll now walk through the implementation (contained in the corresponding `ml` file) piece by piece, explaining different